Over the last 28 years

 Afternoons include a wide variety of activities within your age group or with your cabin.
 Afternoons are also when Out of Camp Trips and New Adventures happen!
 Each afternoon at camp is different and offers new experiences to try and enjoy.

-2:00 PM: Cabin Activities, Out of Camp Trips, and New Adventures
+2:00 PM: Afternoon Activities, Out of Camp Trips, and New Adventures Begin.

 5:15 PM: Cabin Activity Time

 6:30 PM: Dinner

 Evenings allow for cabin groups and units to enjoy a variety of games and events in the cool mountain twilight.
 Capture the Flag, Gaga, kickball, night hikes, talent shows, star gazing, and campfire programs are just a few of the ways to make memories at the end of each day.